profan/XenkoByteSized/README.md

 ![trigger scene](trigger_scene.png "scene with light and door visible")

 ## **XenkoByteSized.VehicleScene**
 Example of using [Generic6DofConstraint](https://doc.xenko.com/latest/en/api/Xenko.Physics.Generic6DoFConstraint.html) with a solid block and 4 cylinders to make a sort of ... vehicle?
-Uses the basics of constraints, employs a prefab for both the vehicle itself and each wheel.

 Relevant script for the vehicle constraints: [XenkoByteSized.VehicleScene.VehicleScript](XenkoByteSized/VehicleScene/VehicleScript.cs)

-To understand this sample I recommend experimenting with it yourself, changing the type of constraint and adjusting limits and such.
+To understand this sample I recommend experimenting with it, changing the type of constraint and adjusting limits etc.

 (will probably revisit this to let the front wheels turn)